-Method 2: Open the Windows Explorer (or go to Computer) and type the server address \tplinkmodem.net or ftp://tplinkmodem.net in the address bar, then press Enter. ftp://tplinkmodem.net Windows computer View File Edit Tools Help Organize 🔻 Include in library • Method 3: Open a web browser and type the server address http:// tplinkmodem.net:8082 in the address bar, then press Enter.
-1) Select Go > Connect to Server 2) Type the server address smb://tplinkmodem.net 3) Click Connect Connect to Server Server Address: + 0~ smb://tplinkmodem.net Favorite Servers: Mac ?
-Remove Browse Connect 4) When prompted, select the Guest radio box.
+Method 2: Open the Windows Explorer (or go to Computer) and type the server address \tplinkmodem.net or ftp://tplinkmodem.net in the address bar, then press Enter. ftp://tplinkmodem.net Windows View File Edit Tools Help computer Organize 🔻 Include in library • Method 3: Open a web browser and type the server address http:// tplinkmodem.net:8082 in the address bar, then press Enter.
+You can also use the SFTP method to access the USB storage device.
+1) Select Go > Connect to Server 2) Type the server address smb://tplinkmodem.net 3) Click Connect Connect to Server Server Address: + 0 ~ smb://tplinkmodem.net Favorite Servers: Mac ?
+Remove Browse 4) When prompted, select the Guest radio box.
 (If you have set up a username and a password to deny anonymous access to the USB disks, you should select the Registered User radio box.
-To learn how to set up an account for the access, refer to To Set up Authentication for Data Security.) @ Tips: You can also use the FTP method to access the USB storage device.
-Smart Use a third-party app for network files management. device
+To learn how to set up an account for the access, refer to To Set up Authentication for Data Security.)
+You can also use the FTP, http and SFTP methods to access the USB storage device.
+Smart Use a third-party app for network files management.